 Each class room is equipped with a wide range of resources and displays to enable them to be purposeful, stimulating and supportive learning environments.
 These resources include structured resources such as Numicon and Base Ten which are for giving the children a really strong visual image of numbers and place value.

 We believe that for children to be confident mathematicians partnership with parents is key.
 We know that if parents are confident and positive about maths then the children are much more likely to become confident.
-We know this is not always how parents feel or that maths teaching has changed a lot so we try to support our parents to support their children by offering: information evenings, drop in sessions with our numbers counts teacher, welcome to learning mornings, information leaflets and also all teachers are happy to meet with parents at a mutually convent time to discuss an individual pupil.
+We know this is not always how parents feel or that maths teaching has changed a lot so we try to support our parents to support their children by offering: information evenings, drop in sessions with our maths leaders, I learn sessions, information leaflets and also all teachers are happy to meet with parents at a mutually convent time to discuss an individual pupil.
 Each term there will also be information given to parents in the curriculum newsletters.

 If you are keen to extend your children’s learning at home then remember keep it: fun, in a real life context and where possible keep it practical.